Will Imran Khan be able to contest Pakistan’s upcoming elections?

 His legal team is confident that there is “absolutely no way that this case can stand”.

-“The court declared Imran Khan as guilty in a judgment, which is lacking witnesses,” said Naeem Haider Panjhuta, Mr Khan’s spokesman on legal affairs.
+“The court declared Imran Khan as guilty in a judgment, which is lacking witnesses,” said Naeem Haider Panjhuta, Mr Khan’s spokesperson on legal affairs.

-Last time in May, protesters carried out massive street protests and assaults on state-owned assets and the military establishment.
+When Mr Khan was arrested in May, supporters staged massive street protests and assaults on state-owned assets and the military establishment.

 Police said only a few of Mr Khan’s supporters came out on the streets of Peshawar city, a stronghold for the PTI party.